zhanghb55/Binary-Bomb/README.md

 # Binary-Bomb
-Lab 1 in the course of Computer Organization, which is taught by Mrs Liu
+Lab 1 in the course of Computer Organization, which is taught by Mrs Liu.

 keyword: disassembly